James T. Callender: Attacks on Thomas Jefferson

-Death and legacy
+Death

 By some accounts, Callender was slated to provide testimony for a New York trial, The People v.
 Croswell, which involved libel charges against a publisher, Harry Croswell, who had reprinted claims that Thomas Jefferson paid Callender to defame George Washington.
 Croswell's lawyer was Alexander Hamilton.
 Jefferson, wary of the controversy generated by the Adams administration's sedition prosecutions, had begun a selective campaign against individual newspaper critics.

 Despite his popularity among newspaper readers, Callender had an uneasy situation.
 Former allies had turned against him.
 In a surprise attack in December 1802, George Hay, one of his former defense attorneys, clubbed him in the head with a walking stick in retaliation for an article about an international incident to which Hay had ties.

-In 1802, Meriwether Jones who was a friend and supporter of Thomas Jefferson and James Callender, had published an open letter to Callender:
+In 1802, Meriwether Jones, who was a friend and supporter of Thomas Jefferson and James Callender, had published an open letter to Callender:

 The James River you tell us has suffered to cleanse your body; is there any menstrum [solvent] capable of cleansing your mind...
 Oh! could a dose of James river, like Lethe, have blessed you with forgetfulness, for once you would have neglected your whiskey.

 In 1803, Callender's children joined him in Richmond, perhaps removed from Philadelphia due to the Jefferson controversy; he had a falling out with the owner of the Richmond Recorder over money.
 In March, the offices of the newspaper were attacked by young Republicans from Hay's law firm.
 One week after the People v.
 Croswell trial began, Callender drowned on July 17, 1803, in three feet of water in the James River, reportedly too drunk to save himself.